Hours & Address

 As soon as you arrive at the South Jordan Emergency Department, our staff will register you and guide you to your room.
-Most patients wait less than three minutes to be taken to their room.
 A registered nurse will then talk with you about the reasons for your visit.

 How Long Will You Stay?

 - why you are visiting the emergency department,